hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Currencies, Virtual Goods and Achievements/Managing In App purchases.md

 *3.* Enter the Virtual Good details:
 * Give it a *Name* and a *Short Code* - we'll use the Short Code to refer to the item later on.
 * Leave the *Type* as *Virtual Good*.
   * Note that the other option here is *Currency Pack* which, instead of adding a good to your player when awarded, grants them some configurable quantity of currencies.
-This can be a very useful type for to use for your Virtual Goods, but for now let's focus on the *Virtual Good* type.
+This can be a very useful type to use for your Virtual Goods, but for now let's focus on the *Virtual Good* type.
 * *Currencies* - Because we're going to start with a Virtual Currency purchase, we need to specify a price for the Virtual Good here, so let's set the *Currency 1* value at 100.
 This means a player will be charged 100 units of *Currency 1* when they buy this Virtual Good.

 *4.* Click to *Save and Close* the new Virtual Good.

-Let's now set up a player so that they can buy your Virtual Good.
+Now, let's set up a player so that they can buy your Virtual Good.

 *5.* Go to *Game Overview* page and click to edit ![](/img/icons/editicon.png) the game.